-Find Out About SNAP Benefits in North Carolina
+Learn About SNAP Benefits in North Carolina

 Once you are approved for SNAP benefits in North Carolina, you are issued an electronic benefit transfer (EBT) card, which you must create a private PIN code for.
 EBT cards function like debit cards.
-Every month, the card is reloaded with your total benefits, and can be used at retail stores and participating farmers’ markets.
+Every month, the card is reloaded with your total benefits and can be used at retail stores and participating farmers’ markets.
 The PIN code protects you from theft and ensures that someone cannot make a purchase on the card without your permission.

 You can only use your food stamp benefits on groceries that you can prepare at home.
 This includes fruits, vegetables, grains, bread, dairy products, meats, snacks, beverages and other grocery foods.
 However, you cannot use it for the following:

 Furthermore, you cannot sell your SNAP food benefits in exchange for cash.
 Doing so is considered fraud, which could result in your removal from the program.
 Instead, you must only use your benefits for qualified groceries.